Skip Navigation

 Steve Dunbar has research interests in nonlinear differential equations, and applied dynamical systems, particularly those which arise in mathematical biology.
 In conjunction with his work with differential equation models and systems of mathematical biology, he is also interested in stochastic processes, the numerical and computer-aided solution of differential equations, and mathematical modeling.
 He also is interested in issues of mathematical education at the high school and collegiate level.
 He is the Director of the American Mathematics Competitions program of the Mathematical Association of America which sponsors middle school and high school mathematical competitions leading to the selection and training of the USA delegation to the annual International Mathematical Olympiad.
 In addition, he has interests in documenting trends in collegiate mathematics course enrollments and using mathematical software to teach and learn mathematics.

 Wendy Hines does research in dynamical systems.
 She is interested in the general theory and also applications to delay equations and partial differential equations.
-Currently she is working on a a reaction-diffusion equation with nonlocal diffusion which models gene propogation through a population.
+Currently she is working on a reaction-diffusion equation with nonlocal diffusion which models gene propagation through a population.
 This is a very interesting problem as very little has be one on it and it defies the application of standard reaction-diffusion methods.

 Glenn Ledder works in mathematical modeling for life sciences and physical sciences.
 His current interests include population dynamics and dynamic energy budget models.
 He is also active in developing an undergraduate mathematics curriculum for biology students and in mentoring REU student groups.
 He is the director of the RUTE (Research for Undergraduates in Theoretical Ecology) program.